stvliu/thingsboard.github.io/_includes/docs/pe/user-guide/integrations/index.md

 Embedded integration is running in the main ThingsBoard server process.
 Basically it is part of a monolith deployment scenario.

 Pros:
-  * simplifies deployment of new integration (just few clicks on ThingsBoard UI);
+  * simplifies deployment of new integration (just few clicks on GridLinks UI);
   * minimize latency for message delivery;

 Cons: